ContentMine/workshop-resources/software-tutorials/vms/README.md

 # ContentMine virtual machines

-## What is it, and why do you use it?
+## What is it, and how do you use it?

 A virtual machine is a simulated operating system 'within' your operating system (think Inception for operating systems).
 In our case it is a Linux-based [Debian distribution](https://www.debian.org/).
 The user interface may appear quite different on the first view, and we provide information how to navigate and use it [here](# Working in the ContentMine virtual machine).